Nukitsuke (抜き付け) with Concept

 3. Go-no-Sen (後の先): The initiative after the initiative / counter-initiative

-Go-no-Sen means seizing the initiative after the opponent has executed their attack, or after it has missed, been blocked, or been parried.
-It’s a counter-action that exploits the opponent’s loss of balance, open stance, or exhaustion after their attack.
+Go-no-Sen means seizing the initiative after the opponent has executed their attack.
+Or it is used after their attack has missed, been blocked, or been parried.
+It is a counter-action that exploits the opponent’s loss of balance, open stance, or exhaustion after their attack.
+For instance, you absorb the opponent’s attack, parry it, or evade it.
+Then you use the moment of the opponent’s opening or unbalance to launch your own decisive counter-attack.
+It’s a defensive reaction that transitions into an offensive takeover of control.

-Practical examples in Kendo
+Practical examples from Kendo

 Conclusion